Editor’s Note: This essay is from 2016, but I’m reposting for the launch week of [email protected] Happy Father’s Day!

-My wife Rhonda and my daughter Emarie (a.k.a.
+My wife and our daughter (a.k.a.
 Sugar Smacks).

 One of the great gifts of my life in the past decade has not only been finding my father, but becoming one.
-My daughter, Emarie, was born 17 months ago — a willful little girl throbbing with her own cosmic signature.
-Every day, between giggles, diaper changes, tantrums and bedtime, she teaches me lessons in love, patience and understanding.
+My daughter was born 17 months ago — a willful little girl throbbing with her own cosmic signature.
+Every day, between giggles, diaper changes, tantrums and bedtime, she teaches me lessons in love, patience, and understanding

 One thing I’ve learned is no man instinctively knows how to father.
 You become a father.

-For me this process of Becoming Daddy started as soon as I learned my wife, Rhonda, was pregnant.
-It gestated during 40 weeks of anticipating Emarie’s birth, the bonding with Rhonda during each week and milestone trimester, the fleeting worries and regular doctor’s visits, to say nothing of our periodic guessing game of imagining whose nose, ears and profile Emmy would favor.
+For me, this process of Becoming Daddy started as soon as I learned my wife was pregnant.
+It gestated during 40 weeks of anticipating our daughter’s birth, the bonding with her during each week and milestone trimester, the fleeting worries and regular doctor’s visits, to say nothing of our periodic guessing game of imagining whose nose, ears and profile our daughter would favor.
 We were making room for an arrival — room in our home, in our thoughts, in our hearts.

 That’s what it means to become a parent: You make room.

 My dad missed out on becoming a father.
-He met my mother, Sherry, in 1973.
+He met my mother in 1973.
 They carried on a relationship for two months, maybe longer.
 Then, she stopped coming by his place.

 “I didn’t know she was pregnant when she left.
 I really didn’t,” Edward told me in 2006, reflecting on the memory.
 In 1981, when I was 6, my mother arrived unannounced at his home — with me in tow.
 She was married by then but apparently felt it was important for us to meet.
 That was the last time I saw my dad.